Wikitongues: Oral histories

 By May 2016, Wikitongues had recorded around 329 videos in over 200 languages.
 As of 2018, they have recorded more than 350 languages, or 5% of the languages in the world.
 They also have 15% of their videos subtitled through the organization Amara, formerly known as Universal Subtitles, which is a web-based non-profit project that hosts and allows user-subtitled video to be accessed and created.

 Poly

 Poly is open-source software built to share and learn languages.
 The project was supported on Kickstarter and the organization was able to raise US$52,716 with the help of 429 backers.
 Currently the software is under development.

+Methods

+Wikitongues share its methods and tools online, such as the Language Sustainability Toolkit.